 In 2004, I was successful in pitching a weekly dating column to Carl Hahn, the editor for Red Deer LIFE, the Sunday edition of the Red Deer Advocate.
 I had to keep the main column to half a page (approx. 800 words) and half that (400 words) for the Bedtime Story companion column.
-The first column was originally published February 8, 2004:
+This first column was originally published February 8, 2004.
+I did not realize that the columns were reprinted in the main paper under a different editor who made changes that did not match the original intent of my submissions.
+I was not paid for the second publications.
+This was the first of several hard lessons learned about writing for a newspapers.

 Lighthearted look at The Search